ramshabilal/eventgo-event-management-system/README.md

     * nconf
 * (6 points) Use a front-end framework
     * React
-* Use a javascript library for some kind of data visualization for example to visualize a calendar/trends/number of events every month etc
+* Use a javascript library for some type of data visualization for example to visualize a calendar/trends/number of events every month etc
 I may not include all of these, but I will research these initially to shortlist the ones I want to use.

 ## [Link to Initial Main Project File](app.mjs)

 ## Annotations / References Used

-Did not write much code other than the schemas yet so no references so far.
+I have not written much code other than the schemas yet so no references so far.